esphome/esphome-devices/src/docs/devices/Shelly-Plus-0-10V-Dimmer/index.md

 | GPIO26 | PWM (Inverted)              |
 | GPIO32 | NTC                         |

-The Shelly Plus 0-10V is based on the ESP32-U4WDH (Single core, 160MHz, 4MB embedded flash) The board is similar to the Shelly Plus 1 in pinout, but with an extra switch input and the PWM output instead of the relay.
+The Shelly Plus 0-10V is based on the ESP32-U4WDH (Single core, 160MHz, 4MB embedded flash).

+The board is similar to the Shelly Plus 1 in pinout, but with an extra switch input and the PWM output instead of the relay.

 **Please Note: this device is a 0-10V SINKING controller for lightning (to be attached to a transformer, for example): don't expect to read 0-10V on the PWM output.**